Skip to main content

 Key Peptides and Their Mechanisms of Action

-While numerous peptides are researched for various benefits, a few have become central to protocols aimed at improving by optimizing the GH axis.
+While numerous peptides are researched for various benefits, a few have become central to protocols aimed at improving sleep quality by optimizing the GH axis.
 They are often used in combination to create a synergistic effect that is more potent than any single peptide used alone.

 • Sermorelin ∞ This peptide is a GHRH analogue.
 It is a truncated version of the natural GHRH molecule, containing the first 29 amino acids, which are responsible for its biological activity.
 Sermorelin works by directly stimulating the GHRH receptors in the pituitary gland, prompting it to release its stored growth hormone.
 Its action is dependent on a functioning pituitary and mimics the body’s natural primary signal for GH release.